 Buses depart regularly from Norwich bus station, just off St. Stephens Street.
 There are numerous stops all over the city and most routes will through the city (Castle Meadow, Tombland and Anglia Square).

-Arguably one of the most beautiful seaside towns in Norfolk, Cromer is most famous for its crabs, award-winning pier and incredible sandy beach.
+Arguably one of the most beautiful seaside towns in Norfolk, there are plenty of things to do in Cromer, from crabbing to visiting its award-winning pier and incredible sandy beach.
 The town itself is small, making it very easily navigable on foot.
 There are also a few large car parks for those driving.

 Whilst you’re in Cromer, don’t miss the chance to grab some fish and chips from No1 Cromer, theirs are some of the best in the county.
 Along the seafront, there’s an arcade, a small selection of rides and plenty of opportunity for fossil hunting – great for families!